alisharafiiii/stream/MOBILE_ADMIN_FIX.md

-# Mobile Admin Panel Fix 📱
+# Mobile Admin Panel CSS Fix 📱

 ## Issues Fixed

-The admin panel was not loading properly in mobile wallet browsers.
-This has been fixed with comprehensive mobile optimizations.
+The admin panel had CSS and scrolling issues on mobile devices.

 ## 1. ✅ Added Missing CSS Classes
 **Problem**: Admin page was using `pageStyles.container` and `pageStyles.unauthorized` that didn't exist